seojuice

 Q6.
 Are AI chatbots stealing my content if I allow GPTBot?

 A: Allowing reputable AI crawlers tends to earn citations that show up as referral traffic from Perplexity, ChatGPT, and similar surfaces.
-In our own logs across the practitioner sites we've watched, those referrers are still a small share of total clicks, but they've grown steadily over the last year.
+For most practitioner sites those referrers are still a minor channel in absolute numbers, but the growth rate is real and the crawlers cost nothing.
 Gate premium PDFs or courses behind login; leave public blog posts open so the assistants can quote and link back.

 Q7.
 Is Pinterest worth the effort for backlinks?

 A: Pinterest links are no-follow, but they drive referral traffic and get scraped by AI models.
-The composite reader's moon-calendar infographics on Pinterest bring her a few hundred passive monthly visits, modest but completely passive.
+In the composite, moon-calendar infographics brought in a steady trickle of passive monthly visits, modest but entirely hands-off.

 Q8.
 I only offer email readings.
 How do I rank for "tarot reading near me"?

-A: Optimise a location page clarifying you serve clients remotely but are based in your city.
-Add Google Business Profile with "Online Readings Available."
+A: Optimise a location page clarifying you serve clients remotely but are based in your city, and add a Google Business Profile with "Online Readings Available."
 Google's local pack now shows online-only services when intent is mixed.
-(Be careful with primary category changes on the GBP listing, see the failure section above.)
+Be careful with primary category changes on the listing, for the reason in the failure section above.

 Q9.
 What Core Web Vital should I prioritise?

-A: If you have a booking form on the page, INP (Interaction to Next Paint) is the one I'd watch first; slow booking form responses or add-to-cart interactions kill conversion even if LCP is fast.
-If you don't have an interactive booking flow yet, prioritise LCP first and treat INP as a follow-up.
-"INP" is Google's 2024 Core Web Vital replacing FID; if your developer isn't familiar with it, the hand-off note is "treat it like FID but stricter."
+A: If you have a booking form on the page, watch INP (Interaction to Next Paint) first; slow form responses kill conversion even when LCP is fast.
+If you do not have an interactive booking flow yet, prioritise LCP and treat INP as a follow-up.
+INP is Google's 2024 Core Web Vital replacing FID; if your developer is not familiar with it, the hand-off note is "treat it like FID but stricter."

 Q10.
 Do client testimonials violate privacy?

 A: Publish only with explicit consent, ideally initials plus city ("J.S., Austin").
-Wrap testimonials in Review schema; omit sensitive details.
-This balances ethics with SEO benefits.
+Wrap testimonials in Review schema and omit sensitive details.
+That balances ethics with the SEO benefit.

 The One Sentence I'd Take Away

-If you remember nothing else from this article: in a low-competition niche like spiritual services, structural fixes reliably out-earn content volume.
+If you remember nothing else: in a low-competition niche like spiritual services, structural fixes reliably out-earn content volume.
 Splitting one wall-of-text Services page into a blog cluster plus a dedicated booking page changed the composite reader's trajectory more than any single article she ever wrote.
-That was the lesson from building SEOJuice that I promised at the top, and it's the one I'd hand to anyone in this space before anything else.
+That is the lesson I would hand to anyone in this space before anything else.

 Want to see where the structural fixes would land on your site?
-Run your domain through the free SEO audit; it flags missing meta descriptions, intent-mismatched pages, and the easy structural wins this article keeps coming back to.
-No signup required for the first scan.
+Run your domain through the free SEO audit.
+It flags missing meta descriptions, intent-mismatched pages, and the structural wins this article keeps coming back to, in about the time it takes to draw a three-card spread.
+No signup required for the first scan, and the report tells you which fix to make first.

 Related reading: